5 Unique and Tasty dishes to try in Europe

 3. A Bouchon meal in Lyon, France

 Bouchon are traditional meals specific to Lyon and have been a staple of the Lyonesse cuisine since the 17th century.
-They are hearty and heavy, made with ingredients that normally get passed by fancy restaurants such as liver hearts, calves feet, ground fish, etc. and meant to be a meal to recover after a long day of work in a factory or out on the fields.
+They are hearty and heavy, made with ingredients that normally get passed by fancy restaurants such as liver hearts, calves feet, ground fish, etc., and meant to be a meal to recover after a long day of work in a factory or out on the fields.

 We had dinner at Le Petit Glouton on Rue Saint Jean.
-We started with a chicken liver salad, which is a dish I have never seen in any other menu.
+We started with a chicken liver salad, which is a dish I have never seen on any other menu.
 The dish depicted in the picture above is called Quenelle de Brochet and can be described as a fish mousse cake on a creamy sauce.
 This meal was rich and full of surprising flavors and textures, it was definitely an experience that will be hard to replicate unless we come back to Lyon.

 4. Pickled Herring in Marken, Netherlands

 While visiting Marken in the Netherlands, we came across a food stand by the pier that offered fresh seafood from the area with herring being on display.
-We had seen Andrew Zimmern on TV trying different versions of herring, and always wondered about the taste so we couldn’t let this opportunity pass without trying it.
+We had seen Andrew Zimmern on TV trying different versions of herring and always wondered about the taste, so we couldn’t let this opportunity pass without trying it.
 The fish came with pickles and onions and it tasted so fresh like it had been just pulled out of the ocean.
-Even though it was salty, it had some sweet notes with the onion and the pickles which added spice and complemented the flavors.
+Even though it was salty, it had some sweet notes with the onion and the pickles which added spice and complimented the flavors.
 It was definitely a great experience for the memory book.